 Where to Stay in Val d’Isère

-Airelles Val d’Isère
+Les Airelles Val d’Isère”

-In the center of Val d’Isère and perched on the edge of the ski slopes sits this 5-star resort overlooking the majestic summits of the Vanoise mountains.
+In the center of Val d’Isère perched on the edge of the ski slopes sits this 5-star resort overlooking the majestic summits of the Vanoise mountains.
 The property invites those enamored with the mountains to live their own fairy tale.
-Located at an altitude of approximately 6,000 feet, the hotel offers a magnificent trip to ancient times in a magical kingdom of snow.
+Located at an altitude of approximately 6,000 feet, this hotel offers a magnificent trip to ancient times in a magical kingdom of snow.

-Inspired by the medieval period, the hotel conjures up the architecture of the most beautiful residences in the Alps from long, long ago.
+Inspired by the medieval period, this hotel conjures up the architecture of the most beautiful residences in the Alps from long, long ago.
 A grandiose and separate world, the hotel is as luxurious as it is welcoming.

 Val d’Isère